-This library collection houses over 14,000 printed volumes of reference, academic and fiction books.
+This library collection houses approximately 14,000 printed volumes of reference, academic and fiction books.
 There are also extensive academic and music CD collections and a growing DVD section which can be view in the library, not checked out.
-The library subscribes to roughly 25 monthly, weekly, and daily periodicals.
-Print newspapers and popular magazines are archived for 3 months.
+The library subscribes to roughly 2 monthly, weekly, and daily periodicals.
+Print newspapers and popular magazines are archived for three months.

 Twenty seven computer workstations are available for patron use during open hours.
 These computers have internet access and will support all homework needs.
 The FPC Acceptable Use Policy must be followed while using the computers.